grid151/gridbase-samples/integration/manual-order-entry/README.md

 # GridBase Manual Order Entry

 This README file describes several API endpoints for using Manual Order Entry, an order management feature that allows lenders to place orders in GridBase without a destination integration.
-The file provides detailed information on the required fields for each endpoint.
+This file provides detailed information on the required fields for each endpoint.

 ## Table of Contents